vikashy132p-blip/northwind-sql-analytics/README.md

 ### Monthly Revenue Trend
 ![Monthly Revenue](monthly_revenue.png)

-Revenue trended [upward/downward/seasonally] across the dataset, with the highest month at [$X] in [Month Year] and the lowest at [$X] in [Month Year].
+Revenue trended upward overall, growing from $27,861.89 in the first full month (July 1996) to a peak of $123,798.66 in April 1998.
+The running total reached $1,265,792.82 by the end of the recorded period.

 ### Top 5 Products by Revenue
 ![Top Products](top_products.png)

-[Product Name] is the single highest revenue driver at [$X], accounting for roughly [X]% of total revenue on its own — well ahead of the next closest product.
+Côte de Blaye is the standout revenue driver at $141,396.73 — about $61,028 ahead of the second-place product (Thüringer Rostbratwurst, $80,368.66) and roughly 11% of total recorded revenue on its own.

 ### Customer RFM Segmentation
 ![RFM Segmentation](rfm_segmentation.png)

-Of [X] customers analyzed, [X] fell into the VIP segment (recent, frequent, high-spend), while [X] were flagged Inactive — customers with no recent orders who may need re-engagement.
+In this sample of the customer base, ERNSH was the only customer to qualify as VIP — 1 day since last order, 30 orders placed, and $104,875 in lifetime spend.
+Most other customers fell into the Regular or Inactive tiers based on lower recent order activity.

 ### Country-Wise Shipping Performance
 ![Shipping Performance](country_shipping_performance.png)

-[Country Name] had the highest average shipping delay at [X] days, while [Country Name] shipped fastest at [X] days on average — a gap worth investigating from a logistics standpoint.
+Finland had the fastest average shipping time at 5.59 days, while Ireland was slowest at 11.0 days.
+The USA had the highest order volume and the most delayed orders (7), despite a relatively low average delay — worth a closer look at outliers driving that gap.

 ## Tech Stack